wojciech12/talk_zero_downtime_deployment_with_kubernetes/1_demo_recreate/README.rst

   # see the changes from the user perspective:
   watch -n0.3 -x curl -s $(minikube ip):${SVC_PORT}

+  # observe
+  watch -n0.3 -x kubectl get po

   # let's get from 1.0.0 to 2.0.0
   kubectl set image  deployment/demo-api app=wojciech11/api-status:2.0.0

-  # observe
-  kubectl get po

   # notice: beacause of the initialDelaySeconds readiness and liveness probes
   # we need to wait longer